andrew-front-end/skillbox-lagoona/README.md

-# Skillbox-weblayout-6
+# Skillbox "Lagoona"
-This is my homework for 6 lesson "weblayout"
+This is my work with "Lagoona" design.